mvesign/design-patterns/DesignPatterns.Structural.Flyweight/README.md

 1. Make flyweight instantiation single-threaded.
 Which introduces contention and ensures one instance per value.
 2. Allow concurrent threads to create multiple flyweight instances.
 Which eliminates contention and allows multiple instances per value.

 To ensure safe sharing between threads, Flyweight objects can be made into immutable value objects.
-C# 9 introduced a new type which can help with this called [Records](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/record).
+C# 9 introduced a new type which can help with this, called `Records`.

 ```csharp
 public record BaseTree(Color Bark, Color Leaves);